entropyxyz/cli/README.md

 For more CLI instructions, check out [docs.entropy.xyz/reference/cli](https://docs.entropy.xyz/reference/cli).

-## Support

-Need help with something?
-[Head over to the Entropy Community repository for support or to raise a ticket →](https://github.com/entropyxyz/community#support)

-## License

-This project is licensed under [GNU Affero General Public License v3.0](./LICENSE).

 ## Development

 If you want to make changes to this CLI tool, you should install it by following these steps: